zuplo/docs/docs/articles/update-zup-in-github-action.md

 sidebar_label: GitHub Action Automation
 ---

-Because Zuplo is OpenAPI native, you can automate the process of udating your Zuplo API when a downstream OpenAPI file changes.
+Because Zuplo is OpenAPI native, you can automate the process of updating your Zuplo API when a downstream OpenAPI file changes.
 For example, if you have an API built in Go that uses [Huma](https://github.com/danielgtaylor/huma) you can easily generate an OpenAPI file for your API.
 Then using that generated OpenAPI